projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 Another consideration is based on the differences between iBGP and eBGP.
 BGP operates in two modes, if two routers are BGP peers, but share the same AS number, then they are considered to be in an *internal* BGP (or iBGP) peering relationship.
 If they are members of different AS's, then they are in an *external* or eBGP relationship.

-BGP's original design model was that all BGP routers within a given AS would know how to get to one another (via static routes, IGP [See note 7](#note-7) routing protocols, or the like), and that routers in different ASs would not know how to reach one another unless they were directly connected.
+BGP's original design model was that all BGP routers within a given AS would know how to get to one another (via static routes, IGP ([note 7](#note-7)) routing protocols, or the like), and that routers in different ASs would not know how to reach one another unless they were directly connected.

-Based on that design point, routers in an iBGP peering relationship assume that they do not transit traffic for other iBGP routers in a given AS (i.e. A can communicate with C, and therefore will not need to route through B), and therefore, do not change the *next hop* attribute in BGP [See note 8](#note-8).
+Based on that design point, routers in an iBGP peering relationship assume that they do not transit traffic for other iBGP routers in a given AS (i.e. A can communicate with C, and therefore will not need to route through B), and therefore, do not change the *next hop* attribute in BGP ([note 8](#note-8)).

 A router with an eBGP peering, on the other hand, assumes that its eBGP peer will not know how to reach the next hop route, and then will substitute its own address in the next hop field.
 This is often referred to as *next hop self*.